mutinhiri/Expense-Tracker/README.md

 # Expense-Tracker
-This a Expense react app
+This a Expense react app ongoing project